 The patient or surrogate was given the opportunity to ask questions about the proposed treatment and that all of these questions were answered fully;

-All the blanks on the form were filled in with the necessary information; and to the risks, drawbacks, complications and and not an employee of the medical center. expected benefits of the surgery and the method of anesthesia.
+All the blanks on the form were filled in with the necessary information; and expected benefits of the surgery and the method of anesthesia.

 The patient or surrogate signed the form.